Summer of '69

 Me and some guys from school had a band and we tried real hard

-Bryan's first band ("Shock") played Top-40 songs in Vancouver night clubs.
+Bryan's first band ("Shock") played Top-40 songs in Vancouver nightclubs.
 Bryan was 16.

-Before joining The Tremelones I spent most lunch-hours in the school music room with Alan "Whitty" Whitmore.
+Before joining The Tremelones I spent many lunch-hours in the school music room with Alan "Whitty" Whitmore.
 Whitty is the first musician I ever played with, and I have very fond memories of those mid-day "jam sessions".

 Lacking a drum kit of my own, I'd pound on the school band's snare drum and cymbal while Whitty played his electric guitar through a small amp.